Quick Answer

 If the client needs regular paired delivery, use a recurring structure instead of re-quoting every week.
 A retainer or monthly budget with a clearly labeled paired-session rate is usually easier to approve and easier to track.

 Keep your value logic explicit: paired work is a different service unit, not hidden double billing.
 Before you set or defend the number, verify your inputs.
 Attendance, session goals, outcome logs, time entries, and invoice labels should all line up.
-If you use a multiplier, keep it as an internal pricing note until verified, for example: solo rate x [add current multiplier range after verification].
+Any multiplier range should remain an internal pricing note until it is verified against the project's records or current benchmark evidence before use.

 For a first engagement, use paid discovery to reduce scope risk without giving away free consulting.
 Keep it narrow, decision-oriented, and documented.